◆ CRUMBS — IN-KluSo's Data Signals Division

 UNESCO models project 24% decline in creative professional income due to AI displacement by 2028.
 Not a prediction of doom — a structural repricing of human creative labor against machine output.

-income-displacement HIGH
+income-displacement

 ▸ Read full signal: AXIS-FLOW-001